RammasEchor/RammasEchor.github.io/Week_Pages/Week13_Jun.md

 And what is this purpose?
 The quote above means that a software entity has a *contract* with those who interact with it.
 This contract *should* be *closed* for modification, but the internal implementation *should* be *open* for extending it.

 This is where interfaces enter.
-You define a behavior with the interface, a set of methods that objects that implement that interface *will* have.
+You define behavior within the interface, a set of methods that objects that implement that interface *will* have.
 But each object may implement it's own version of those methods.
 The interface *should* not change, but you may define new objects that implement that interface with new behavior.

 #### Substitution principle